 £165 (incl.
 VAT) - price for UK customers. £137.50 (ex.
 VAT) - price for non-UK customers.
-If the price displayed on your product page is £165, it will automatically update to £137.50 at checkout when you put in your shipping country.
-Local taxes and duties may apply - more information here.
+Price of £137.50 will automatically apply at checkout when you put in shipping country.
+Local taxes and duties may apply.

 Hand wash or dry clean.
 More garment care instructions here

 Our merino sport shirt is a homage to sport tops worn by British Olympic athletes in track and field events in the 1920s, donned by the likes of legends such as Harold Abrahams and Eric Liddell.

 Designed to be an elevated version of your summer tee, it is fully fashioned and hand linked, allowing for a neater fit throughout the whole garment, in contrast to a standard t-shirt, which is cut and sewn.